kuh96/misc/sage/README.md

 - Obviously the pendulum does not rotate at the North Pole
 - It's only the ground that rotates
-- The pendulum simply translates in parallel.
+- The pendulum simply translates in parallel

 <img src="out/north-pole.gif" width="30%" />

-- In the mid-latitudes, the ground is inclined with respect to the earth's axis.
+- In the mid-latitudes, the ground is inclined with respect to the earth's axis
-- The pendulum moves on a conical surface consequently.
+- The pendulum moves on a conical surface consequently

 <img src="out/cone.png" width="30%" />